 Observability Insights allows you to expose key metrics in Adobe Experience Platform.
-In addition to Platform usage statistics and performance indicators for various Platform functionalities, there are specific Profile-related metrics that allow you to gain insight into incoming request rates, successful ingestion rates, ingested record sizes, and more.
-To learn more, begin by reading the Observability Insights API overview, and for a complete list of Profile metrics, see the documentation on available metrics.
+In addition to Experience Platform usage statistics and performance indicators for various Platform functionalities, there are specific profile-related metrics that allow you to gain insight into incoming request rates, successful ingestion rates, ingested record sizes, and more.
+To learn more, begin by reading the Observability Insights API overview, and for a complete list of Real-time Customer Profile metrics, see the documentation on available metrics.

 Data governance is a series of strategies and technologies used to manage customer data and ensure compliance with regulations, restrictions, and policies applicable to data use.

 As it relates to accessing data, data governance plays a key role within Experience Platform at various levels:

 Data governance is managed at several points.
 These include deciding what data is ingested into Platform and what data is accessible after ingestion for a given marketing action.
 For more information, begin by reading the data governance overview.